pyomeca/bioptim/README.md

 marker trajectories.
 We also plot estimated states and real states.

+## Acados
+In this section, you will find three examples to investigate `bioptim` using `acados`.

+### The cube.py file
+This is a basic example of a cube which have to reach a target at the end of the movement, starting from an initial position, and minimizing states and torques.
+This problem is solved using `acados`.

+### The pendulum.py file
+A very simple yet meaningful optimal control program consisting in a pendulum starting downward and ending upward while requiring the minimum of generalized forces.
+The solver is only allowed to move the pendulum sideways.

+This simple example is a good place to start investigating `bioptim` using `acados` as it describes the most common dynamics out there (the joint torque driven), it defines an objective function and some boundaries and initial guesses.

+### The static_arm.py file
+This is a basic example on how to use biorbd model driven by muscle to perform an optimal reaching task.
+The arm must reach a marker while minimizing the muscles activity and the states.
+We solve the problem using both `acados` and `ipotpt`.

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows:
 @misc{Michaud2020bioptim,